 Iran Press TV

-Pakistan and India have so far refused to sign the Non-Proliferation Treaty (NPT) and other international regulatory pacts that restrict developing or testing nuclear weapons.
+Both neighbors have refused to sign the Non-Proliferation Treaty (NPT) and other international regulatory pacts that restrict developing or testing nuclear weapons.

 India considers the NPT as discriminatory, while Pakistan has indicated that it will not join the international treaty until its neighbor does so.